Sarah (given name)

 In the United States, Sarah has been counted among the top 150 given names since 1880, when name popularity statistics were first recorded in the United States.
-Sarah ranked among the top 10 names from 1978 to 2002, reaching a plateau of popularity from the early 1980s to 1988.
-Every year since and including 1989 it has fallen in popularity, but it remained the 30th most popular name for newborn girls in 2010.
+Sarah was ranked among the top 10 names from 1978 to 2002, reaching a plateau of popularity from the early 1980s to 1988.
+Every year since 1989, it has fallen in popularity, but it remained the 30th most–popular name for newborn girls in 2010.
 Its most common variant spelling, Sara, was number 121.

 The name has been similarly popular in Ireland and the United Kingdom.
 In England, it gained popularity after the Protestant Reformation.
 In 2014, Sarah ranked as the tenth most popular female baby name in Ireland.

 In Nazi Germany, female Jews who did not have "typically Jewish" given names were forced to add "Sara" as of January 1939, whereas males were forced to add "Israel".